Nativism (politics): Australia

 Many Australians opposed the influx of Chinese immigrants at time of the nineteenth-century gold rushes.
 When the separate Australian colonies formed the Commonwealth of Australia in 1901, the new nation adopted "White Australia" as one of its founding principles.
 Under the White Australia policy, entry of Chinese and other Asians remained controversial until well after World War II, although the country remained home to many long-established Chinese families dating from before the adoption of White Australia.
 By contrast, most Pacific Islanders were deported soon after the policy was adopted, while the remainder were forced out of the canefields where they had worked for decades.

 Antipathy of native-born white Australians toward British and Irish immigrants in the late 19th century was manifested in a new party, the Australian Natives' Association.

 Since early 2000, opposition has mounted to asylum seekers arriving in boats from Indonesia.

-Hong Kong

-Nativism in Hong Kong, which is often used as a synonymy with localism, strives for the autonomy of Hong Kong and resists the influence in the city of Chinese authorities.
-In addition to their strong anti-communist and pro-democracy tendency, nativists often hold strong anti-mainland and anti-Mandarin sentiments, especially opposing the influx of the mainland tourists and Mandarin-speaking immigrants, seeing them as a threat to Hong Kong's Cantonese culture and identity.

 Pakistan

 The Pakistani province of Sindh has seen nativist movements, promoting control for the Sindhi people over their homeland.
 After the 1947 Partition of India, large numbers of Muhajir people migrating from India entered the province, becoming a majority in the provincial capital city of Karachi, which formerly had an ethnically Sindhi majority.
 Sindhis have also voiced opposition to the promotion of Urdu, as opposed to their native tongue, Sindhi.

 These nativist movements are expressed through Sindhi nationalism and the Sindhudesh separatist movement.
 Nativist and nationalist sentiments increased greatly after the independence of Bangladesh from Pakistan in 1971.